AdobeDocs/workfront.en/help/workfront-basics/updating-work-items-and-viewing-updates/reply-to-updates.md

 ![email.png](assets/email-350x202.png)

-From the email, you can easily add a reply directly to the communications thread of the object in `Workfront`.
-You can also add a reply without logging in to `Workfront`, on an email that is generated from comments made to the following objects:
+From the email, you can easily add a reply directly to the communications thread of the object in Workfront.
+You can also add a reply without logging in to Workfront, on an email that is generated from comments made to the following objects:

 * Project
 * Task